 - Oral history interview with Nathan Halper, 1980 July 8-Aug.
 14

-- Image Gallery items from other collections related to Halper, Nathan
+- Image and Media Gallery items from other collections related to Halper, Nathan

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Nathan Halper, 1963 July 17, Archives of American Art, Smithsonian Institution.

 The following oral history transcript is the result of a tape-recorded interview with Nathan Halper on July 17, 1963.
 The interview took place in Provincetown, MA, and was conducted by Dorothy Seckler for the Archives of American Art, Smithsonian Institution.

 DOROTHY SECKLER: This is Dorothy Seckler interviewing Nat Halper – Nathan Halper, Director of the HCE Gallery in Provincetown on July17, 1963.
 Mr. Halper is continuing his discussion of the early years of his gallery here.